ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 In the [previous blog post](https://ekamperi.github.io/mathematics/2021/02/23/pca-limitations.html), we discussed some of the limitations of principle component analysis.
-One such restriction arises when there exist outliers, corruption in the data, and gross errors.
+One such restriction arises when there exist gross errors, corruption in the data, even just outliers.
 One method that handles such cases is the so-called "Robust PCA", which we will talk about today.

 Suppose that we are given a large matrix $$\mathbf{X}$$, such that it can be decomposed as a sum of a